Start Printed Page 44015

-To submit an application electronically, you must follow the instructions for this funding announcement at http://www.grants.gov.
+To apply electronically, you must follow the instructions for this funding announcement at: http://www.grants.gov.
 Please note that we cannot accept emailed or faxed applications.

-You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the Catalog of Federal Domestic Assistance Number for this program.
+You can locate the Grants.gov downloadable application package for this program by using a keyword, the program name, or the CFDA number for this program.

 To use Grants.gov, you must already have a DUNS number and you must also be registered and maintain registration in SAM.
 We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov.